theolliebbb/LiveSaver/README.md

 - Restrictions on passwords (Must be at least 8 characters, can't be the same as username, Must have upper and Lower Case letters)

--User Accounts saved to SQLite Database
+- User Accounts saved to SQLite Database

 - MVVM